vishalpawarR/vishalpawarR/README.md

 - Successfully implemented responsive design for seamless user experience across all devices -->

 ## 🎓 Education
-- B.E. in Civil Engineering, School of Engineering and Technology, Jain University, Bangalore, India (CGPA: 7)
+- B.Tech(Engineering) , School of Engineering and Technology, Jain University, Bangalore, India (CGPA: 7)
 - JavaScript: The Hard Parts, v2 by Will Sentance

 ## 🤝 Connect with me